morbitz/razorenhanced.github.io/doc/tutorials/VSCode_AutoComplete/VSCode_AutoComplete_Setup.md

 ```

 ## 9. Verify that Intellisense is working
-- Comment/Uncomment the import line in the test code above.
+- Comment/Un-comment the import line in the test code above.
-    - You should see the colors change on the Misc.SendMessage line as the Intellisense is applied and removed.
+    - You should see the colors change on the Misc.SendMessage line as the Intellisense is removed and applied.
 - Test with some other RE API's like Player or Items

 ## 10. Save the file in your RazorEnhanced Script folder.